bit-shift-io/fido-and-kitch-dart/README.md

 # Fido and Kitch

-Lurid Land made with Flutter and Flame.
+Fido and Kitch is a puzzle platformer.
+It features local couch coop with bit sized puzzles.
+Think Lurid Land made with Flutter and Flame.

 ## Install